jolizaro/README-Generator/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 #Github
-Please visit my ksebfibisebf to visit my work.
+Please visit my https://github.com/jolizaro to visit my work.
 #Email
-My Email is .
+My Email is joliza@joliza.com.
 Feel free to reach me here.